2022 Eastern Cape floods

 In early January 2022, the Eastern Cape province in South Africa experienced heavy rain and flooding following a thunderstorm that swept away homes, personal belongings and loved ones.
 These flash floods have left hundreds homeless, especially in township of Mdantsane which is situated on a floodplain making it more vulnerable to these types of natural disasters.
 Scientists believe that climate change is responsible for the droughts and floods along the eastern coastline.
-There were 20 casualties from this disaster, including a police rescue diver who, after saving three lives, got caught on a rope and, unfortunately, drowned.
+There were 20 casualties from this disaster, including a police rescue diver who, after saving three lives, got caught on a rope and drowned.

 Background and details of the disaster

 The Eastern Cape province, located on the east coast of South Africa records on average 40mm of rain in the month of January, typical of the rainy season.
 However, in the Buffalo City Municipality, which is home to the city of East London and surrounding towns, notably the township of Mdantsane, situated further inland on a floodplain, recorded 58mm of rain all within 24 hours between 8–9 January 2022.

 Other municipalities impacted were the OR Tambo District Municipality, the Amathole District Municipality and the Alfred Duma Local Municipality.